tdmckenney0/atlas/README.md

 ## Work in Progress

 Atlas originally started as scaffolding for another project.
 There is a TODO list located here: [TODO.md](TODO.md).
 Pull Requests are welcome.
-I may push updated from time to time.
+I may push updates from time to time.

 ## Features